On degenerate preconditioned proximal point methods under restricted monotonicity: Introduction

-(3) {\bf Convergence:} Theorem \ref{t_con_ran} shows the weak convergence in the range space of $\cQ$ under restricted maximal monotonicity only.
-This result extends \cite[Theorem 3.4]{latafat_2017} to infinite dimensional setting with milder condition than \cite{latafat_2017}.
-Notably, the operator $\cA$ is not assumed to be maximal monotone for this result.
+Theorem \ref{t_con_ran} establishes the weak convergence of $\cP_{\ransf\cQ} x^k \weak \cP_{\ransf\cQ} x^\star$ for some $x^\star\in \zersf\cA$, relying on the $\cQ$-demiclosedness of $\cI-\cP_{\ransf\cQ} \circ \cT|_{\ransf\cQ}$.
+This extends \cite[Theorem 3.4]{latafat_2017} from finite dimensional setting to general Hilbert spaces.
+More importantly, Theorem \ref{t_con_ran} does not need to assume the single-valuedness (and hence well-definedness) of $\cT$ as \cite[Theorem 3.4]{latafat_2017}.
+Notably, the operator $\cA$ is not assumed to be maximally monotone for this result.
+Many technical issues are discussed in Sect. \ref{sec_diss}.
 We further show in Theorem \ref{t_con} the whole convergence of $\{x^k\}_{k\in\N}$ under additional conditions.
 The comparisons with existing works are also discussed in details.

+Instead of our restriction of the PPM within $\ransf\cQ$, \cite{bredies_ppa,naldi_thesis} directly perform the dimensionality reduction in parallel.
+Sect. \ref{sec_reduced} develops several further results along this line, and establishes its connections to our approach.

+The numerical examples in Sect. \ref{sec_app} demonstrate the convergence of the reduced forms of ALM and DRS under restricted maximal monotonicity, even if the objective function is non-convex.
+This shows that our results broaden the application range of the first-order splitting algorithms.